sddevelopment-be/penguin-pragmatic-patterns/content/concepts/testing_pyramid.md

 difficult.
 In general, write your tests as if you are unaware of the internal structure of your code.
 If you decide to extract part of the functionality in a class to a composite object (helper class), there should be no effect on your test suite.

-[^3]: The most common web=based UI test frameworks work by parsing their html DOM-tree and using identifiers or position-based logic to perform user interaction.
+[^3]: The most common web=based UI test frameworks work by parsing their HTML DOM-tree and using identifiers or position-based logic to perform user interaction.
 If you make some visual changes to your web application, such as moving a menu around, or changing the order of elements, these tests tend to break in spectacular fashion.
-As they are difficult to set-up and maintain, and tend to result in false-negative issue reports, developers tend to avoid using them.
-Take a look at [cypress.io](https://www.cypress.io/) or [selenium.dev](https://www.selenium.dev/) if you are interested in learning more about this type of tests.
+As they are difficult to set up and maintain, and tend to result in false-negative issue reports, developers tend to avoid using them.
+Have a look at [cypress.io](https://www.cypress.io/) or [selenium.dev](https://www.selenium.dev/) if you are interested in learning more about this type of tests.